shanusaras/Hotel-Revenue-and-Operational-Efficiency-Dashboard/README.md

-# Hospitality Revenue Optimization and Performance Analysis
+# Hotel Revenue and Operational Efficiency

 ## Project Overview
 This project focuses on optimizing revenue and improving market share for Atliq Grands, a luxury hotel chain.
 Using data intelligence, the project identifies trends, customer behaviors, and strategic opportunities, providing actionable insights through an interactive Power BI dashboard.